bgkillas/kalc/README.md

 ```
 Usage: kalc [FLAGS] equation_1 equation_2 equation_3...
 FLAGS: --help (this message)
+--help {thing} to get more detail on a function/option/feature, --help help to list all "things"
 --interactive/-i allows interaction after finishing the equations given
 --label=[x],[y],[z] sets the labels for the graphs x/y/z axis
 --tau fractions are shown in tau instead of pi